 American with Disabilities Act & the California Fair Employment Housing Act

-The Americans with Disabilities Act (ADA) and the California Fair Employment Housing Act (FEHA) laws prohibit discrimination against qualified individuals with disabilities who can perform the essential functions of a job, with or without reasonable accommodation.
+The Americans with Disabilities Act (ADA) and the California Fair Employment Housing Act (FEHA) laws prohibit discrimination against qualified individuals.
+The laws protect individuals with disabilities who can perform the essential functions of a job, with or without reasonable accommodation.
 The purpose of reasonable accommodation is to provide an equal employment opportunity for individuals with disabilities.

-If you have a mental or physical disability that affects your ability to perform the essential duties of your job, Placer County may be able to provide you with a reasonable accommodation to assist you in performing the essential functions of your job.
-In order to further evaluate what assistance might be appropriate and reasonable, the employer is entitled to require documentation about the existence of the disability and the functional limitations from an appropriate health care professional.
+A mental or physical disability may affect your ability to perform the essential duties of your job.
+Placer County may be able to provide reasonable accommodation to assist you in performing the essential functions of your job.
+Placer County will evaluate what assistance might be appropriate and reasonable.
+The employer is entitled to require documentation about the existence of the disability and the functional limitations.
+Documentation must be from an appropriate health care professional.

 Equal Opportunity Policy

 Placer County is an Equal Opportunity Employer (PDF) and is committed to an active nondiscrimination program.
-It is stated in the policy of Placer County that harassment is prohibited and that all employees and applicants shall receive equal consideration and treatment.
+Placer County prohibits harassment.
+All employees and applicants shall receive equal consideration and treatment.

-All recruitment, hiring placement, transfer and promotion will be based on the qualifications of the individual for the positions being filled regardless of:
+Recruitment, hiring placement, transfer and promotion, is based on the qualifications of the individual for the position being filled.
+We do not discriminate, regardless of: